chuxi/chuxi.github.io/_posts/2014-12-16-Fabric-Spark-Cluster.md

 ---

+### Usage

-Then I record some words about the usage of my program.
+I record some words about the usage of my program.
 It is very easy if you understand the fabric principles.

         fab -f fabcluster.py installs